marcosvaldeni/JavaScript-Exercises/README.md

 **12º** Write a function to find the area of a triangle.
 This function must receive three numerical values, each value represents one side of the triangle.

+**13º** Write a function that takes a number as an argument and returns it's factorials.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**